kiralenz/keeprising/README.md

 ## Setup
 I use the anaconda navigator to create an environment using the `environment-keeprising.yml`.
+Before you can start, you have to provide an OpenAI API key and the local path to the project folder.
+1. Create an OpenAI API key (https://platform.openai.com/account/api-keys).
+2. Create a
-Before you can start, you have to create an OpenAI API key.
-Next you have to store the key `openai_api_key` and your organization ID `openai_organization` in a folder called `config` in a `config.json` file.
+Next you have to store the key `openai_api_key` and your **organization ID** `openai_organization` in a folder called `config` in a `config.json` file.

 ## Usage
 At the moment: